barrettotte/IBMi-Book/docs/core/dds/rpgle-dds.md

 Now that some background knowledge of files has been provided.
 I can show some very basic examples of file operations in RPGLE.

+I only outline how to open a physical file, but the same technique will apply to logical files.

 ## Example DDS
 This is the DDS for a physical file I will use for all the examples below.